Introducing a Research Framework for the Archaeology of Wales

 INTRODUCTION

-The archaeological community in Wales embarked on the challenge of producing the framework in 2001 with a conference at Aberystwyth organised by the Institute of Field Archaeologists Wales/Cymru Group.
-Since then the initiative has gone through several phases, but it has been recognised from the start that any framework for research must be regularly reviewed and updated.
+In 2001 the archaeological community in Wales embarked on the challenge of creating a research framework.
+Since the start it has been recognised that any framework for research must be regularly reviewed and updated and we have just completed the third view of the original papers.

 The excavation of an early Bronze Age cist burial at Fan Foel, Carmarthenshire, in June 2004. ©Dyfed Archaeological Trust